Centre for Heritage Management

 “Restoring Heritage : Reclaiming Value”

-The establishment of CHM in Ahmedabad, a city with enormous heritage potential, justifies the mandate it has taken for itself.
-It is established to promote conservation and management of heritage assets, particularly through its educational programs aiming at capacity building of professionals, entrepreneurs, public institutions, and community groups.
+The centre is energised by its location to promote and manage heritage assets, particularly through its educational programmes aiming at capacity building for professionals, entrepreneurs, public institutions, and community groups.

-ii) Offering short term ‘management development programs’ that helps to train professionals and representatives of heritage organizations, craftsmen and volunteers to gain hands-on knowledge and skills on managing different aspects of heritage
+ii) Short term ‘management development programs’ that helps to train professionals and representatives of heritage organizations, craftsmen and volunteers to gain hands-on knowledge and skills on managing different aspects of heritage

-iii) Providing consulting/advising services to government agencies as well as non-governmental organizations to help them chart heritage management plan as well as to connect them with relevant resources and expertise to carry out the technical works.
+iii) Consulting/advising services to government agencies as well as non-governmental organizations to help chart heritage management plans and connect them with relevant resources and expertise to carry out technical works.